-Coordinated by the Landscape Music Composers Network, and presented in collaboration with organizations, venues, and performers across the country, this initiative highlights and celebrates the significance of our national trails and rivers through the creation and presentation of new music.
-Landscape Music: Rivers & Trail concerts will feature World Premieres of works for small chamber ensembles, created in direct response to the remarkable places protected under these two landmark acts.
+Coordinated by the Landscape Music Composers Network, and presented in collaboration with organizations, venues, and performers across the country, this initiative highlighted and celebrated the significance of our national trails and rivers through the creation and presentation of new music.
+Landscape Music: Rivers & Trail concerts featured World Premieres of works for small chamber ensembles, created in direct response to the remarkable places protected under these two landmark acts.

-Concerts will be presented in Vallejo, CA (9/23); Atlanta, GA (9/29); Houghton, MI (10/4); Portland, OR (10/7); and Boston, MA (11/3), with related programs taking place in Oregon City, OR (9/25); Medford, MA (10/18); and New York, NY (11/16).
-These events are being coordinated by members of the Landscape Music Composers Network, and presented, performed, and promoted in partnership with: U.S. Forest Service, Visions of the Wild, National Park Service, Sierra Club, Juventas New Music Ensemble, Michigan Technological University, Cascadia Composers (NACUSA), Atlanta Contemporary Ensemble, Citywater, Composing in the Wilderness, and Sustain Music and Nature.
+Concerts were presented in Vallejo, CA (9/23); Atlanta, GA (9/29); Houghton, MI (10/4); Portland, OR (10/7); and Boston, MA (11/3), with related programs taking place in Oregon City, OR (9/25); Medford, MA (10/18); and New York, NY (11/16).
+These events were coordinated by members of the Landscape Music Composers Network, and presented, performed, and promoted in partnership with: U.S. Forest Service, Visions of the Wild, National Park Service, Sierra Club, Juventas New Music Ensemble, Michigan Technological University, Cascadia Composers (NACUSA), Atlanta Contemporary Ensemble, Citywater, Composing in the Wilderness, and Sustain Music and Nature.

 The Landscape Music Composers Network is a group whose music engages with landscape, nature, and place.
 Including artists both established and emerging, writing in diverse styles, this network is a platform for collaborative projects aiming to increase appreciation and awareness of the natural world through music.

-The Landscape Music: Rivers & Trails initiative has mobilized the network’s composers to compose eleven new works in response to our Wild and Scenic Rivers and National Scenic, Historic, and Recreation Trails for World Premiere on this concert series.
-Five rivers (Sudbury River, Klamath River, Owyhee River, American River, and Chattooga River) and six trails (Juan Bautista de Anza Trail, New England Trail, North Country Trail, Carson Trail, Oregon Trail, and Florida Trail) will be highlighted.
-Two of the concerts will also feature pieces by guest composers, chosen by Juventas New Music Ensemble and Cascadia Composers through competitive Calls for Scores.
-Highlighting a diversity of compositional voices and inspirations from nature, each event offers a different selection of works.
+The Landscape Music: Rivers & Trails initiative mobilized the network’s composers to compose eleven new works in response to our Wild and Scenic Rivers and National Scenic, Historic, and Recreation Trails for World Premiere on this concert series.
+Five rivers (Sudbury River, Klamath River, Owyhee River, American River, and Chattooga River) and six trails (Juan Bautista de Anza Trail, New England Trail, North Country Trail, Carson Trail, Oregon Trail, and Florida Trail) were highlighted.
+Two of the concerts also featured pieces by guest composers, chosen by Juventas New Music Ensemble and Cascadia Composers through competitive Calls for Scores.
+Highlighting a diversity of compositional voices and inspirations from nature, each event offered a different selection of works.

 Vallejo, CA — Citywater